Heartbeeps

-Heartbeeps is a 1981 American romantic-comedy and science fiction film about two robots who fall in love and decide to strike out on their own.
+Heartbeeps is a 1981 American science fiction romantic comedy film about two robots who fall in love and decide to strike out on their own.
 The film was directed by Allan Arkush, written by John Hill, and stars Andy Kaufman and Bernadette Peters as the robots alongside Randy Quaid, Kenneth McMillan, Melanie Mayron, Christopher Guest, and the "voice" of Jerry Garcia, who used guitar effects for a robot.
 It was Kaufman's final performance in a theatrical film.
 Universal Pictures released the film in the United States on December 18, 1981.

 Stan Winston's make-up work for Heartbeeps made him one of the nominees for the inaugural Academy Award for Best Makeup in 1982, losing to Rick Baker for An American Werewolf in London.

+Heartbeeps was lambasted by critics and was a box office failure, grossing only $2,154,696 on a $12 million budget.

 Plot

 ValCom 17485 (Kaufman), a robot designed to be a valet with a specialty in lumber commodities, meets AquaCom 89045 (Peters), a hostess companion robot whose primary function is to assist at poolside parties.
 At a factory awaiting repairs, they fall in love and decide to escape, stealing a van from the company to do so.

 They are joined by Catskil, a standup comic robot (which is seen, only sitting, in the entire film).
 His name is a reference to the Catskill Mountains Borscht Belt resorts, like Grossinger's Resort.

 They embark on a quest to find a place to live, as well as satisfy their more immediate need for a fresh electrical supply.
 They assemble a small robot, Philco (also called Phil), built out of spare parts from the van they stole, whom they treat as their child.
 Phil speaks in a manner similar to R2-D2.
 His name is a reference to the Philco battery, radio, and television manufacturer.

 Crimebuster, a malfunctioning law-enforcement robot, overhears the orders of the repair workers to get the robots back and goes after the fugitives.
 With the help of humans who run a junkyard and use Catskil's battery pack, the robots are able to save Phil before running out of power and being returned to the factory.
 Brought back to the factory, the robots are repeatedly repaired, and their memories cleared.
 Because they continue to malfunction, they are junked.
 They are found by the humans who run the junk yard and reassembled.
 In the junkyard, they live happily and build a sister for Phil named Sophia.
 The film ends with Crimebuster, after only pretending to have his mind erased, continuing to malfunction and going on another mission to recover the fugitive robots.